SU-SWS/anes-nextjs/README.md

 ### Page

 Page routes are cache separately from Layouts.
 When invalidating a route or any fetch requests on the route, the layout caches will not be impacted.
-Using the route handler, if we invalidate the slug `/foo/bar` using the [revalidatePath](https://nextjs.org/docs/app/api-reference/functions/revalidatePath) function, it will invalidate any `fetch` request that was used to build that single page and no other pages.
+Using the route handler, if we invalidate the path `/foo/bar` using the [revalidatePath](https://nextjs.org/docs/app/api-reference/functions/revalidatePath) function, it will invalidate any `fetch` request that was used to build that single page and no other pages.
 Requests like list paragraphs, or external fetches will be re-executed when the page is requested.